Ceará-Mirim, Rio Grande do Norte, Brazil: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-March in Ceará-Mirim can be very hot.
-The rain can amount to several inches/centimeters.
-During this time, temperatures average in the high 80s F (low 30s C).
+October in Ceará-Mirim can be very hot.
+Temperatures average in the high 80s F (low 30s C) during the day.

 What to wear/what to pack: